KawaCoder/OSALT/README.md

 # OSALT 🧂 (Under development)
-OSALT: Open Source Scripting Automation Linux Toolkit is a tool that helps with scheduled scripting automation on Linux systems
+OSALT: Open-source Scripting Automation Linux Toolkit is a tool that helps with scheduled scripting automation on Linux systems
 The code will be in bash.
 ### TODO:
 #### Coding